Yellowen/Djamo/docs/source/api/collections.rst

 Collection class
 ----------------
-This class is contains all the methods that are wrappers to  **PyMongo**s interface or PyMongo did not provided.
+This class is contains all the methods that are wrappers to  **PyMongo** interface or PyMongo did not provided.

 .. autoclass:: djamo.collections.Collection
    :members: